Turkey and White Bean Chili

 - jalapenos sliced

-- tortilla chips
+- tortilla chips or Fritos

 - hot sauce

-MAKE THE SPICY TOMATILLO SAUCE:
+MAKE THE TOMATILLO SAUCE

-MAKE THE SIMPLE TURKEY CHILI:
+FOR THE TURKEY AND WHITE BEAN CHILI:

-- Add ground turkey, breaking up lumps with the back of a wooden spoon.
+- Add 3 pounds ground turkey, breaking up lumps with the back of a wooden spoon.
 Brown the turkey while incorporating it into the vegetables.
 This should take 5-6 minutes or until the turkey is browned.

 - Ladle chili into bowls and serve with optional accompaniments.